Difference-in-Differences with Multiple Time Periods: Abstract

 \section{Abstract}

-\onehalfspacing{ In this article, we consider identification and estimation of treatment effect parameters using Difference-in-Differences (DID) with (i) multiple time periods, (ii) variation in treatment timing, and (iii) when the ``parallel trends assumption" holds potentially only after conditioning on observed covariates.
-We propose a simple two-step estimation strategy, establish the asymptotic properties of the proposed estimators, and prove the validity of a computationally convenient bootstrap procedure to conduct asymptotically valid simultaneous (instead of pointwise) inference.
-Our proposed inference procedure naturally adjusts for autocorrelation and other forms of clustering in the data.
-We also propose a semiparametric data-driven testing procedure to assess the credibility of the DID design in our context.
-Finally, we illustrate the relevance of our proposed tools by analyzing the effect of the minimum wage on teen employment from 2001-2007.
+\onehalfspacing{ In this article, we consider identification, estimation, and inference procedures for treatment effect parameters using Difference-in-Differences (DiD) with (i) multiple time periods, (ii) variation in treatment timing, and (iii) when the ``parallel trends assumption" holds potentially only after conditioning on observed covariates.
+We show that a family of causal effect parameters are identified in staggered DiD setups, even if differences in observed characteristics create non-parallel outcome dynamics between groups.
+Our identification results allow one to use outcome regression, inverse probability weighting, or doubly-robust estimands.
+We also propose different aggregation schemes that can be used to highlight treatment effect heterogeneity across different dimensions as well as to summarize the overall effect of participating in the treatment.
+We establish the asymptotic properties of the proposed estimators and prove the validity of a computationally convenient bootstrap procedure to conduct asymptotically valid simultaneous (instead of pointwise) inference.
+Finally, we illustrate the relevance of our proposed tools by analyzing the effect of the minimum wage on teen employment from 2001--2007.
 Open-source software is available for implementing the proposed methods.

 \textbf{JEL:} C14, C21, C23, J23, J38.